-- the dispute in question could not be resolved by arbitration under applicable Russian law; or - · the award contradicts public policy.
+- the dispute in question could not be resolved by arbitration under applicable Russian law; or - the award contradicts public policy.

-44 Levels of appeal
+Levels of appeal

-How many levels of appeal are there?
-How long does it generally take until a challenge is decided at each level?
-Approximately what costs are incurred at each level?
+47 How many levels of appeal are there?
+How long does it generally take until a challenge is decided at each level?Approximately what costs are incurred at each level?
 How are costs apportioned among the parties?

 Once a commercial (arbitrazh) court considers a case on challenging an arbitration award, its judgment enters into force immediately.
-The parties could appeal that judgment to the cassation instance (arbitrazh court of the relevant circuit) and then to the Supreme Court.
+The parties could appeal that judgment to the cassation instance (the commercial (arbitrazh) court of the relevant circuit) and then to the Supreme Court.

-Depending on the workload of the court and complexity of the case, the first appeal can take from three to five months, and appeal to the Supreme Court can take at least four to six months.
+Depending on the workload of the court and complexity of the case, the first appeal takes from three to five months, and appeal to the Supreme Court could take from four to six months at least.

-The state duty is 3,000 roubles for each appeal, which can be recovered from the losing party.
-Legal fees and other costs can also be recovered, but to a 'reasonable extent' determined by the court.
+The state duty is 3,000 roubles for each appeal, which could be recovered from the losing party.
+Legal fees and other costs could also be recovered, but to a 'reasonable extent' determined by the court.

-45 Recognition and enforcement
+Recognition and enforcement

-What requirements exist for recognition and enforcement of domestic and foreign awards, what grounds exist for refusing recognition and enforcement, and what is the procedure?
+48 What requirements exist for recognition and enforcement of domestic and foreign awards, what grounds exist for refusing recognition and enforcement, and what is the procedure?

-Russian courts are generally favourable towards enforcing both domestic and international arbitral awards - unlike decisions of foreign state courts, which are rarely enforced.
+Russian courts are generally favourable on enforcing both domestic and international arbitral awards - unlike the decisions of foreign state courts, which are rarely enforced.

-In earlier post-Soviet years there was some tendency of state courts to reject foreign awards in favour of foreign parties against Russian parties, on public policy or similar grounds, but there is less of this now.
-(There still may be practical difficulties for a foreign party in enforcing foreign or Russian awards, against a large or otherwise influential Russian state-owned company.)
+In earlier post-Soviet years there was some tendency of state courts to reject foreign awards in favour of foreign parties against Russian parties on public policy or similar grounds, but this occurs less often now.
+(There may still be practical difficulties for a foreign party in enforcing foreign or Russian awards against a large or otherwise influential Russian state-owned company.)